-- Read your research/egging/shooting licence carefully and be aware of conditions attached to it. - If clothing or equipment cannot be adequately cleaned (disinfected or washed at 60°C), it should not be brought to the Falkland Islands or used in the field when conducting research or other activities. - Thoroughly clean boots, equipment and outer clothing every time you enter or leave your research or licensed site. - Before entering your research or licensed site quietly observe the birds for 5-10 minutes.
-If there are increased deaths or signs of avian influenza do not enter, report and wait for instructions. - Do not sit on the ground for prolonged periods and minimise equipment bought onto the site. - Consider having a location to store equipment external to the wild bird site / research site.
+- Read your research/egging/shooting licence carefully and be aware of conditions attached to it. - Appropriate PPE must be worn and cleaning and disinfecting measures applied (see pages 12 and 13). - If clothing or equipment cannot be adequately cleaned (disinfected or washed at 60°C), it should not be brought to the Falkland Islands or used in the field when conducting research or other activities. - Thoroughly clean boots, equipment and outer clothing every time you enter or leave your research or licensed site. - Before entering your research or licensed site quietly observe the birds for 5-10 minutes.
+If there are increased deaths or signs (page 2) of avian influenza do not enter, report and wait for instructions. - Do not sit on the ground for prolonged periods and minimise equipment bought onto the site. - Consider having a location to store equipment external to the wild bird site / research site.
 Additional clothing, emergency equipment, food, water and items not required for the field research should be kept outside the wild bird site.
 A distance of 100 meters would be recommended.
 This will reduce risk of transfer of faecal material to equipment.